-Following completion of the restoration activities described above, an as-built report, set of as-built plans, and photo log documenting the activities completed and conditions on site at the conclusion of restoration activities will be developed.
+Following completion of the restoration activities described above, an as-built report, set of asbuilt plans, and photo log documenting the activities completed and conditions on site at the conclusion of restoration activities will be developed.
 A set of permanent photo stations around the restored and/or enhanced portions of the property will be selected, and their locations recorded with a GPS for inclusion on the as-built plans.
 Photos of the restored and enhanced areas on the property will be taken from these established photo stations at approximately the same angle and magnification during each follow-up site visit to the property.
-The location and species of each installed container shrub will also be GPS recorded and presented on the as-built plans.
-Finally, a tally of all woody vegetation plantings (both container shrubs and live stakes/tubelings) installed in Restoration Areas 1-3 will be recorded and provided as part of the as-built report to serve as a baseline for assessing woody planting survival during post-construction monitoring.
+The location and species of each installed container shrub will also be GPS recorded and presented on the asbuilt plans.
+Finally, a tally of all woody vegetation plantings (both container shrubs and live stakes/tubelings) installed in Restoration Areas 1-3 will be recorded and provided as part of the as-built report to serve as a baseline for assessing woody planting survival during postconstruction monitoring.
 The as-built report, plans, and photo log will be provided to Mr. Gardner, the City, and NHDES within two weeks of the completion of restoration activities.
+Finally, a simplified map will be created for future landscapers and property owners that clearly defines areas that can and cannot be mowed, along with what areas should not be maintained and/or manicured.